OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ```Java
 LayoutParams.FLAG_SECURE
 ```

-If not, the application is probably vulnerable to screen capturing.
+If not, the application is vulnerable to screen capturing.

 #### Dynamic Analysis